-I would suggest that our goal in humanizing the Palestinian question could be defined as two-fold: first, to strike that responsive chord in a positive, humane manner, and second, to interpret the history and environment of the Palestinian movement to the American public, which has little background on present-day Middle East politics.
+I would suggest that our goal in humanizing the Palestinian question could be defined as two-fold: first, to strike that responsive chord in a positive, humane manner, and second, to interpret the history and environment of the Palestinian movement to the American public, which has little back-ground on present-day Middle East politics.

 Our perspective on the communication process will be reversed in most cases.
 Many of us are programmed to communicate our basic political, historical or religious message in the most articulate manner as possible.
-Media specialist Anthony Schwartz recommends that the basic message is not the starting point, but must be seen a the final product.
+Media specialist Anthony Schwartz recommends that the basic message is not the starting point, but must be seen the final product.
 This would seem to apply directly to our concern of overcoming a negative stereotype of the Palestinians.
-Schwartz suggests that we must begin with the question: "how can we strike a positive responsive chord in our audience?" <a href="https://link.org/link.o
+Schwartz suggests that we must begin with the question: "how can we strike a positive responsive chord in our audience?"
+11/ In other words, how can we raise the issue and image so that the people will truly hear it, rather than react against it?